NREL/api-umbrella/README.md

   * **Standardize access:** All your APIs are can be accessed using the same API key credentials.
   * **Standardize documentation:** All your APIs are documented in a single place and in a similar fashion.

-## Download

-Binary packages are available for [download](https://apiumbrella.io/install/).
-Follow the quick setup instructions on the download page to begin running API Umbrella.

 ## Getting Started

 Once you have API Umbrella up and running, there are a variety of things you can do to start using the platform.
 For a quick tutorial, see [getting started](https://api-umbrella.readthedocs.org/en/latest/getting-started.html).